3D PRINTING

 Stores Ship.
 Even printed the railings.

-Later I upgraded it with some photo-etch rails and stairs.
+Later I upgraded it with some photo-etch rails and

 Another project I designed from scratch and printed for